tbsp/shock-lobster/README.md

 allowing you to compete with your friends to get the highest score using a specific combination of skills and upgrades!

+Note: If the game is running from a flash cart without SRAM, skills/upgrades/scores will not be saved between sessions.
+To help with this, you can hold SELECT as you start up the game to unlock all skills/upgrades.

 ## Skills